azclick/yebo-ember/packages/checkouts/README.md

 All order state manipulation is done exclusively through the `transition` function.
-Under the hood, it triggers state transitions on the checkouts Finite State Machine, to ensure the frontend state stays in sync with Spree's Order State Machine.
+Under the hood, it triggers state transitions on the checkouts Finite State Machine, to ensure the frontend state stays in sync with Yebo's Order State Machine.

 The Checkouts service is designed to allow a reactive style of programming for